ExchangeUnion/Raiden-ERC20-Swap-PoC/OpenChannel.md

 ![Closing/Settling Channel](https://github.com/dopetard/Raiden-ERC20-Atomic-Swap-POC-/blob/master/Screen%20Shot%202018-02-26%20at%205.14.58%20PM.png)

-Closing and setting Channel can be done through the `close` endpoint OR done through the WebUI, Once `close` has been called, the settle timeout period starts, During this period the counterparty of the node who closed the channel has to provide it;s last recieved message.
-When Settlement timeout period is over, the channel can finnally be settled through the webui or sending `PATCH /api/channels/0x887e6a8f1ab580aad33e0a744f6ea55f29d275c2`
+Closing and setting Channel can be done through the `close` endpoint OR through the WebUI, Once `close` has been called, the settle timeout period starts, During this period the counterparty of the node who closed the channel has to provide it's last recieved message.
+When Settlement timeout period is over, the channel can finally be settled through webui or sending `PATCH /api/channels/0x887e6a8f1ab580aad33e0a744f6ea55f29d275c2`

 with the payload:
 ` {